Start location: Dunbar (NT 684 785)

 Back to Search

-Newsflash: 8th July 2020 sees a guided walk in the Lammermuirs using the Herring Road as part of the Walks Programme arranged by ScotWays for its members; this year the walks celebrate ScotWays' 175th Anniversary.
+Newsflash: 8th July 2020 was to be the date for a guided walk in the Lammermuirs using the Herring Road as part of a special 175th Anniversary Walks Programme arranged for ScotWays members.
+In light of the Covid-19 pandemic, the postponed walks will likely be rearranged for 2021.
 Other historic routes featured include the Thieves Road (Feshiebridge), the Stoneymollan Road, the Cauldstane Slap, the Old Road by Macduff's Cross and the Spout of Ballochleam.
-If you're not yet a ScotWays member, please consider joining up as membership helps support the Heritage Paths project and it'd be great to see you on the walks!
+If you're not yet a ScotWays member, please consider joining up as membership helps support the Heritage Paths project; it'll be great to see you on the walks when we're all back out and about!

 From Dunbar, a direct route by road runs by Spott and Spott Mill to Halls (NT653727).
 However, if walking or cycling, the Spott Road's roundabout junction with the A1 is best avoided.
 Instead, head southeast out of Dunbar on the A1087.
 At Broxburn a right turn should be made to pick up a road that used to link to the A1.
 Look out for a track on the left running along the north side of the railway.
 Following this route southeast, it drops down steps to the Brox Burn and passes under both the railway and the A1.
 The onward route is a lovely track through woodland and along field edges which contours round the northwest side of Doon Hill heading towards Spott House.
 Before reaching the big house, a track heads northwest via Doon to drop down to the Spott Burn and the road to Spott, thus picking up the road route to Halls.